|

 leave the property as an owner occupant and turn that unit

 into a rental.
-It may be a year, it may be more.
+It may be a year, or it may be more.
 Verify

 this outside of your lender per your state rules.